JerloPH/HomeCinema/docs/README_TODO.md

 - On searching info in IMDB, view dialog for selection, instead of getting only the first result.
 - Scrape Anime info from Anilist/MyAnimeList.
 - Improve speed of App load (check background worker and optimize).
-- Check if file still exists, before loading it into the App. *For now, skips the entry.*
+- Check if file still exists, before loading it into the App.
-  - Delete entry from database, and cover picture (if existing).
+  - Delete entry from database, and cover picture (if existing). *For now, skips the entry.*
   - Remove ListView item, when the file is not existing.
 Then, delete the entry from database. *Or archive to another database*.
-- Use **language spoken** from TMDB to get Country, instead of Producing country.
 - Use **Series Name/Title** only **if** category is **Series**, and use as **Original Title/Name**.

 ## Features: